erinvdoyle/instatrip/README.md

 <details>
 <summary>Ryanair API (click)</summary>

 I was able to integrate the Ryanair API into this program by signing up for [Rapid API](https://rapidapi.com/DataCrawler/api/ryanair2) and subscribing through their service.
-This was my second experience with APIs (the first being a soft launch into them with Google Sheets in the *Love Sandwiches* walkthrough), and while the parameters and logic appeared straightforward, I spent an entire morning trying to set it up using SON format before finally turning to AI.
+This was my second experience with APIs (the first being a soft launch into them with Google Sheets in the *Love Sandwiches* walkthrough), and while the parameters and logic appeared straightforward, I spent an entire morning trying to set it up using JSON format before finally turning to AI.
 One struggle was in fetching the destination airport IATAs, which I eventually stored in my Google Sheet rather than in a list in *run.py*.

-Once integrated, the API made the program functional (a thrill! :woman_dancing:) and I was able to generate flight information through **InstaTrip** and then find the corresponding flights on Ryanair.com
+Once integrated, the API made the program functional (a thrill! :woman_dancing:) and I was able to generate flight information through **InstaTrip** and find the matching flights on Ryanair.com
 </details>

 ## Logic Flow